-The event has seen football clubs everywhere embrace the inclusive and multi-cultural nature of the English game by holding events involving supporters and players alike.
+This season’s initiative, which runs from 18-29 October 2012, sees football clubs everywhere embrace the inclusive and multi-cultural nature of the English game by holding events involving supporters and players alike.

-The Mansfield match will provide a platform for fans, players and staff to show their commitment to equality and inclusion in football by wearing One Game, One Community t-shirts, donning campaign badges and stickers, and leading community-based activities.
+This weekend provides a platform for fans, players and staff to show their commitment to equality and inclusion in football by wearing One Game, One Community t-shirts, donning campaign badges and stickers, and leading community-based activities.

 Rovers activities on Saturday will celebrate disability; with a showcase from Bristol Rovers Ability FC and demonstrations of a number of games played at the paralympics.

 Over the coming weeks, there are a range of exciting free events being held for football fans to participate in such as the Kick It Out Cup, a tournament launched in conjunction with Powerleague, which scours the country for the best 5-a-side team in the land.

 Other highlights include a panel debate on the rise of social media in football taking place in London, and an education event on anti-Semitism in football, held in Manchester.